 From the time you submit your application, you have two years to complete the remainder of the requirements.
 The next requirement is two years of post-masters, supervised counseling experience equaling 2000 hours.
 The supervisor needs to be Board approved by submitting a Verification of Arrangements form.

 More details about the work experience and qualifying supervisors can be found on the following North Carolina Board's webpage.

-The Board will review your application and supporting documents to determine if you are eligible to take the National Counselor Examination administered by the National Board of Certified Counselors.
-If you are approved, you will then receive an exam registration form and instructions.
+The Board should review your application and supporting documents to determine if you are eligible to take the National Counselor Examination administered by the National Board of Certified Counselors.
+If you are approved, you should then receive an exam registration form and instructions.